-This post shows you how to install WordPress on Ionos.co.uk the hosting company I use for my blogs.
-Packages include a free domain and SSL.
+This post shows you how to install WordPress on Ionos.co.uk the hosting company I use for some of my blogs.
+Ionos packages include a free domain and SSL.

 Choosing A Host